The 11 best budget gravel bikes for bikepacking

 Handlebars | Genesis alloy / compact drop / XS, 400mm / S-M, 420mm / L-XL, 440mm |

-4. Specialized Diverge E5 Gravel Bike – 1,300$
+3. Specialized Diverge E5 Gravel Bike (2023)- 1,000$

 The Diverge by Specialized is a very sporty bike with a geometry slightly more compact than most competitors.
 It’s a responsive and agile bike that goes fast on the tarmac and grinds the gravel pretty smoothly, with a max tire clearance of 47mm, improved for 2023 from 42mm.

 You can think of the Diverge’s geometry as a road version of a modern trail bike.
-It cuts the corners and skids on dirt quite playfully but keeps stiffness up enough to satisfy your inner-racer.
+It cuts the corners and skids on dirt quite playfully but keeps stiffness up enough to satisfy your inner racer.

-To achieve this, Specialized lowered the bottom bracket (over a half-centimeter lower than the previous Diverge), slacked out the head tube angle, shortened the chainstays and the overall wheelbase.
+To achieve this, Specialized lowered the bottom bracket (over a half-centimeter lower than the previous Diverge), slacked out the head tube angle, and shortened the chainstays and the overall wheelbase.

 The aluminum frameset and carbon fiber fork are high quality, but for its geometry and general building, the Diverge is certainly not a bike meant to carry heavy loads.